 Please join the Society for the Protection of New Hampshire Forests (“Forest Society”) in conserving an exceptional 1.6-mile stretch of the Ammonoosuc River in Bethlehem.

-To permanently protect important trout habitat and enhance angler access, the Forest Society will acquire 260 acres that include frontage on the main stem of the Ammonoosuc River and six feeder streams.
-One of those, Haystack Brook, has particular importance as a thermal refuge from higher summer temperatures in the main stem, and as prime spawning habitat for brook trout.
+To permanently protect important wildlife habitat and enhance angler access, the Forest Society will acquire 257 acres in Bethlehem that include frontage on the main stem of the Ammonoosuc River and seven feeder streams.
+One of those, Haystack Brook, has particular importance as a thermal refuge for trout escaping higher summer temperatures in the main stem, and as prime spawning habitat for brook trout.
 The land also hosts a rich array of wetlands, uplands, beaver flowages, and riparian habitat.

 The property abuts the White Mountain National Forest and has an established snowmobile trail (“Twin Mountain Connector”) running along that common boundary.
 Great views of the Presidential and Franconia Ranges are visible from within the property, and with over a mile of undeveloped road frontage, this property provides a scenic natural buffer along Rte.
 302. This project will help protect local drinking water supplies due to the significant sand and gravel aquifer underlying the whole property.
 It also protects the historic features of the old B&M railbed, whose culverts are made of massive hand-cut granite.
-Finally, this project will retire an approved five-lot subdivision along Rt.
+Finally, this project will extinguish an approved five-lot subdivision along Rte.
 302 as well as a conceptual plan for 30 lots on the south side of the river.